juraj-hrivnak/UN-TNG/README.md

 For developing Underdog, it's necesseary for you to know [Git] and [Pax].

 ## Syncing mods
-To sync the mods with the ones that are writen in the manifest.json, run `syncmods.bat`.
+To sync the mods with the ones that are writen in the manifest.json, run `syncmods.bat` or `syncmods.sh` depending on you operating sistem.

 ## Syncing overides
 Everyting that is not writen in the manifest.json is an overide.
-(For example: configs, scrips, resources) To copy the overides you changed to the pax/modpack/overides folder, run `sync_overrides.bat`.
+(For example: configs, scrips, resources) To copy the overides you changed to the pax/modpack/overides folder, run `sync_overrides.bat` or `sync_overrides.sh` depending on you operating sistem.